5 Tough Indoor Houseplants

 It is used as a ground cover in some of the southern states, so it will handle cooler temperatures.

 A low growing group of tropicals.
 The more common varieties are "maria" and "silver queen" which are grown in 6" up to 10" containers and reach a height of 24-28" inches.
-They are used as ground covers in malls or hotel lobbies and as stand alone specimens.

 Aglaonema BJ Freeman

-Two varieties “B.J.
-Freeman” and “Cecelia are larger plants that are grown in 14″ containers and look almost like dieffenbachias.
+Two varieties B.J.
+Freeman and “Cecelia are larger floor plants that are grown in 14” containers and look almost like a dieffenbachia.

 Many new varieties have been developed over the past few years that add new shapes and looks to the very diverse group of tough plants.

-Kentia Palm- Sometimes called the "Parlor Palm"
+Kentia Palm- The “Parlor Palm”

-Very slow grower.
-It isn’t uncommon to find kentias in 10" pots that are 5 to 7 years old.
 These palms were used back in the "Victorian period".
 Upright, graceful and grown with cool night temperatures to produce sturdy plants.

 Available as single plants or planted as triples.
 Expect to pay more for these quality palms.
 Growing these indoor specimens is a labor of love.

-Rhapis Palm – the Lady Palm
+Rhapis Palm – The Lady Palm

 One of the top notch Palm performers indoors.
 Available in upright forms and bushes.
 Availability has increased greatly over the last few years and prices have come down some.